spryker/docker-sdk/docs/01-quick-start-guide.md

 - `--data` - get new demo data

-### Troubleshooting
+## Troubleshooting

-For solutions to common issues, see [Troubleshooting](https://documentation.spryker.com/docs/spryker-in-docker-troubleshooting).
+For solutions to common issues, see [Spryker in Docker troubleshooting](https://documentation.spryker.com/docs/spryker-in-docker-troubleshooting).

 ### What documents should I use to start developing and configuring my project?